Optimising energy services for EV charging solutions

 Manager, Energy UX designer

-Helsinki, Finland | 2022–2025
+Helsinki, Finland | 2022–2026

 Photos by Ville Vappula Studio - www.villevappula.com

-The EV charging ecosystem brings together several key players: Charging Point Operators (CPOs), who own and run the chargers; eMobility Providers (EMPs), who give drivers access to charging services; EV drivers and their vehicles; and Charge Point Management Systems (CPMS) such as Virta, which provide the cloud-based software that connects and manages the network.
+The EV charging business ecosystem brings together several key players: Charging Point Operators (CPOs), who own and run the chargers; eMobility Providers (EMPs), who give drivers access to charging services; EV drivers and their vehicles; and Charge Point Management Systems (CPMS) such as Virta, which provide the cloud-based software that connects and manages the network.

 Product Development Process